(1937, 1949, 1961, 1973, 1985, 1997, 2009, 2021)

 Since the year of the Rat was 2020, and starts with the metal element, the year of the Ox in 2021 is also the metal (also sometimes referred to as “Gold”) element.

-Each Zodiac sign is also assigned a fixed element, and Earth is the fixed element for the any year of the Ox as is the Dragon, Goat, and the Dog.
+Each Zodiac sign is also assigned a fixed element, and Earth is the fixed element for any year of the Ox as it is for the Dragon, Goat, and the Dog.

 For more detailed information on Chinese elements, see this article on The Chinese Five Elements.